Top 10 Best Sites

 Those in the LGBTQ community are also likely to struggle to access health services.
 A 2016 study found that its members “are more likely than their heterosexual counterparts to experience difficulty accessing health care.”

 While that study focused on the struggles LGBTQ individuals faced throughout the United States, there was no specific study focused on health outcomes for LGBTQ individuals living in the Southern U.S. That’s why Campaign for Southern Equality, an organization that aims to improve the lives of LGBT Southerners, decided to study the regional issues through its Southern LGBTQ Health Survey in 2019.

-Campaign for Southern Equality Executive Director Jasmine Beach-Ferrara said she started focusing on this issue because of some of the stories she’d heard about LGBTQ people struggling and failing to find compassionate, informed health care.
+Campaign for Southern Equality Executive Director Jasmine Beach-Ferrara said she started focusing on this issue because of the stories she’d heard about LGBTQ people struggling and failing to find compassionate and informed health care.

 “We see the heartbreak and the pain of it, too.
 Behind those numbers are people who are struggling with depression or struggling with suicidal thoughts,” she said.

-The Southern LGBTQ Health Survey is one of the largest of its kind ever undertaken.
+The Southern LGBTQ Health Survey is one of the largest of its kind.
 More than 5,600 LGBTQ individuals living in the South submitted their responses on a wide variety of topics.
 Some questions focused on their physical and mental health, while others had them consider whether the treatment they’d received had been affirming.